Open Access for Research Impact: Green v. Gold

 Paying for Gold Open Access:

 Often open access is an eligible cost in a grant application.
 Check with your funding agency.
-If it isn't the alternative is to use the green route.
+If it isn't an eligible cost, the alternative is to use the green route.

 How Can I Make My Paper Open Access?